 So in the days ahead, I’m challenging myself to be a calm, non-anxious presence as I was trained to be.
 I want to try to keep the big picture; to believe that our nation’s social change is a natural thing that will soon enough be widely perceived as good and healthy.
 I want to patiently and persistently help reluctant Americans accept, adapt and adjust to the inevitable social changes within our society.

 We won’t “change back;” we can’t.
-The movement forward is inexorable – even given this current set back.
+The movement forward is inexorable – even given these current set backs.
 And so in these troubled days I’m looking for non-anxious partners to hold the big picture with me; partners who will trust in and work for a future that will be big enough for all of us.

 Here is an article by Harriet Lerner: “Coping With Countermoves” (When you challenge the old rules, anxiety rises like steam.)